nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 };
 ```

-This approach offers the possibility that an existing health calculation algorithm can be tweaked by adding a derived class to the HealthCalcFunc hierarchy.
+This approach offers the possibility that an existing health calculation algorithm can be tweaked by adding a derived class to the `HealthCalcFunc` hierarchy.

-### Summary

-The alternatives to virtual functions:

-* **non-virtual interface idiom (NVI idiom)**

-  A form of the *Template Method design pattern* that wraps public non-virtual member functions around less accessible virtual functions.

-* **Replace virtual functions with function pointer data members**

-  A stripped-down manifestation of the *Strategy design pattern*.

-* **Replace virtual functions with `tr1::function` data members**

-  Allowing use of any callable entity with a signature compatible with what you need.
-This, too, is a form of the `Strategy design pattern`

-* **Replace virtual functions in one hierarchy with virtual functions in another hierarchy**

-  This is the conventional implementation of the *Strategy design pattern*

 ## Item 36: Never redefine an inherited non-virtual function
 Suppose we have the following class hierarchy: